The Elements of Poor Moral Character and the Solutions Provided by Islam I

 The Prophet (ﷺ) said: “Those who do not show mercy to our young ones and do not realize the right of our elders are not from us.[17]

-Persecution is a form of discrimination and can have severe consequences for both the victims and society.
-It can lead to trauma, displacement, and loss of life and create an atmosphere of fear and mistrust.
-It can also lead to a breakdown of social cohesion and the erosion of civil liberties.
+Persecution is a form of discrimination that can have severe consequences for individuals and society at large.
+It can lead to trauma, forced displacement, and loss of life, creating an atmosphere of fear and mistrust.
+Additionally, it may cause the breakdown of social cohesion and the erosion of basic liberties.

 And (remember) when Luqman said to his son when he was preaching, O my dear son!
 Ascribe no partners unto Allah.
 Verily to ascribe partners (unto Him) is tremendously wrong.”
 (Luqman, 31/13)